JonTChrome/SDC_PathPlanning/README.md

 #### States

 ##### Accelerate
-  This state is used initialy to get up to the speed limit and whenever coming out of the deccelerate state as long as it is safe (no cars in front).
+  This state is used initialy to get up to the speed limit and whenever coming gout of the deccelerate state as long as it is safe (no cars in front).
 I chose to use an acceleration interval that maxed the jerk and acceleration at 8 m/s^2

 ##### Deccelerate
   Used anytime there is a car in front and no safe passing lanes